“The wise in heart shall be called prudent: and the sweetness of the lips increases learning.” Proverbs 16:21

 - solves problems by talking

-Keep in mind though: extra encouragement and training in noticing details and not interrupting may be needed for the auditory child.
+Keep in mind though: extra training to notice details and not interrupt may be needed for the auditory child.
 Again, nearly every child 5ish-7ish is highly auditory, especially girls.
 Some grow out of it; some don’t.

 Your child may be visual if he